Quantifying displacement: an urban expansion consequence via persistent homology: Methods

-We then compute persistent homology for each of the four resulting filtered cell complexes using CubicalRipser, an extension of the Ripser Python library designed for cubical complexes \cite{cubicalripser}.
-The reason for this choice is three-fold: It supports the T--construction for cubical complexes, it is robust, and the output format provides not only the birth and death times of the topological features, but also the coordinates $(x,y,z)$ where they initiate and die.
-Notice that since we are working on a $3$--dimensional grayscale image, we only consider the zeroth, first and second homology groups.
+We then compute persistent homology for each of the four resulting filtrations using CubicalRipser, an extension of the Ripser Python library designed for cubical complexes \cite{cubicalripser}.
+The reason for this choice is three-fold: It supports the construction we chose for cubical complexes (recall that for more details about the different ways of constructing cubical complexes, the information is available at the Supplementary Information), it is robust, and the output format provides not only the birth and death times of the topological features, but also the coordinates $(x,y,z)$ where they initiate and die.

 We can now represent the obtained persistent homology through its barcode, where the length of each bar depicts the lifespan of the corresponding feature; see Figure \ref{fig:3d_barcode_comunidad_madrid}; or its persistence diagram; see Figure \ref{fig:pd_comunidad_madrid}.